-Return to the Dark Valley tells the stories of four immigrants united by their need to return to their place of origin and exact vengeance.
-Manuela Beltrán, a woman haunted by a troubled childhood she tries to escape through books and poetry; Tertuliano, an Argentine preacher who claims to be the Pope’s son, ready to resort to extreme methods to create a harmonious society; Ferdinand Palacios, a Colombian priest with a dark paramilitary past now confronted with his guilt; Rimbaud, the precocious, brilliant poet whose life was incessant exploration; Juana and the consul, central characters in Gamboa’s Night Prayers, who are united in a relationship based equally on hurt and need.
+Return to the Dark Valley tells the stories of four immigrants united by their need to return to their place of origin and exact vengeance in some form.
+Manuela Beltrán, haunted by a troubled childhood she tries to escape through books and poetry; Tertuliano, an Argentine preacher who claims to be the Pope’s son, ready to resort to extreme methods to create a harmonious society; Ferdinand Palacios, a Colombian priest with a dark paramilitary past now confronted with his guilt; Juana and the consul, central characters in Gamboa’s Night Prayers, who are united in a relationship based equally on hurt and need.
+And Rimbaud, the precocious, brilliant poet whose life was incessant exploration.
 These characters animate Gamboa’s richly imagined portrait of a turbulent world where liberation is found in perpetual movement and determined exploration.

 “Gamboa’s talent at cultivating intrigue and the extravagant energy of his stories make him compulsive reading.”